Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 1. GPT-4o (Best Overall)

-What it does: Handles text, images, and limited audio processing with state-of-the-art performance.
+What it does: Handles text, images, and audio with state-of-the-art performance.

 Perfect for beginners who want to: